jasonsjones/jasonsjones.github.io/_drafts/intro_post.md

 I've come across [jekyll](https://jekyllrb.com), a static site generator, and [github pages](https://pages.github.com)&mdash;and now here I am with my very own blog.

-Well, maybe before I go too much further, it may be helpful to learn a little more about me.
-I'm a retired Naval Officer who served as a Naval Flight Officer and Information Professional during my 20 year career.
+Well, maybe before I go too much further, it may be helpful to know a little more about me.
+I'm a retired Naval Officer who, during my 20 year career, served as a Naval Flight Officer and Information Professional.
 As a Naval Flight Officer, or NFO, I flew in the P-3C Orion conducting maritime patrol operations and occassionally a little anti-submarine warfare.
-I then transitioned to the Information Professional Community where I served as a Carrier Strike Group Communications Officer, a division chief of space operaations for the space functional component command of U.S. Stategic Command, and the Director of Coporate Operations & Information Systems for the Navy's lead organization for mine warfare.
+After a few tours as a NFO, I transitioned to the Information Professional Community where I had the opportunity to serve as a Carrier Strike Group Communications Officer, a division chief of space operaations for the space functional component command of U.S. Stategic Command, and as Director of Corporate Operations & Information Systems for the Navy's lead organization for mine warfare.

+Why did I transtion from NFO to Information Professional you ask...?
+Well, although I mentioned above that 'NFO' stands for _Naval Flight Officer_, some have said it actually stands for _No Future Outside_&mdash;outside the Navy that is.
+This is in large part because our expertise in the aircraft is focused on tactics and the various weapons systems and their employment.
+The pilots are the ones that log all the mulit-engine flight time, which has an obvious one-to-one translation in the civilian sector.

+Although the above _No Future Outside_ description had some influence for the decision, it wasn't the sole reason.
+The main reason for the transition was because it was simply what I wanted to do.
+For the first time in my career, up to that point, I was able to make a decision based soley on what I wanted to do based on what aligned best with my interests and passions, which was a huge motivator.

 One of the best things about jekyll is the number of freely available themes that you can fork and begin using right away to make a good looking